gamemanual0/gm0/source/docs/hardware-basics/motor-guide/jvn-calculator.rst

 It was developed by `John V-Neun <https://johnvneun.com>`_, coach of FRC 148, and was initially designed for FRC calculations.

-It is fairly intuitive,
-but can save a lot of time doing calculations on your own, especially when developing designs like arms, linear slides, and drivetrains.
+It is fairly intuitive and can save a lot of time compared to doing calculations on your own, especially when developing designs like arms, linear slides, and drivetrains.
 This is as the balance between power/torque and speed is critical to the end design.
 For example, arms require much more torque than speed,